 If I don’t have Sesame Seed Oil, what can I substitute for it?

 The sesame seed oil is used because of its unique flavor.
 There really isn’t any other oil that can give that flavor.
-If you have sesame seeds, you can toast some and add them to the finished product to still have a slight sesame flavor to the final dish.
+If you have sesame seeds, you can toast some and add them to the finished product to still have a slight sesame flavor in the final dish.

 can I use ground ginger instead of fresh ginger?